Changing from Waste to Resources

 Innovation to utilise industrial waste gases offer potential as feedstocks in the manufacturing of higher value chemicals, but this needs to be developed with a systems approach considering real world process conditions from individual unit operation design through to complete processes.
 It will require new collaborations to be formed along the value chain to develop and establish the technical and commercially viable routes from feedstock through to final product.

-UK registered organisations can apply for a share of up to £25 million for game-changing and commercially viable R&D innovations that can significantly impact the UK economy.
+UK registered organisations can apply for a share of up to £12 million for ambitious collaborative R&D projects to support UK materials and manufacturing organisations to become significantly more resource efficient.

 Join the Circular Economy Innovation Network